shaponpal6/wordpress-setup/README.md

 ---

-This setup provides a production-ready WordPress environment with live and staging capabilities, complete monitoring, and easy management tools.
+This setup provides a production-ready WordPress environment with completely separated live and staging capabilities, ensuring full isolation and data persistence.